EOTSIO/EOTS/README.md

 Welcome to the EOT source code repository!
 EOT software enables developers to create and deploy high-performance, horizontally scalable, blockchain infrastructure upon which decentralized applications can be built.

-We are prepared to issue a total of 270 million coins.
+We are preparing to issue a total of 270 million coins, the date of release is July 19, 2018.

 This code is currently beta-quality and under rapid development.
 That said, there is plenty early experimenters can do.
 This includes running a private multi-node test network and developing applications (smart contracts).